 Step 3: Price The most important factor when putting your home on the market for sale is setting the right.
 The price at which your property is marketed can make or break the deal.
 Over-pricing of the property may result in:

 A smaller buyers' pool A prolonged stay on the market that will result in lower offers being submitted Under-pricing of the property may result in: You are losing money on your investment A buyer offering an even lower amount due to a negative perception of the property or area.

 Step 4: Location Although you cannot do anything about the location of your property, it plays a very important part in the marketability of your home.
 So, it is important to take the following into consideration:

 Is your property priced in relation to other offers in your area?
 What type of neighborhood is your property located in?

 Step 5: Condition of Your Property The condition of your property is always a factor in how quickly your home sells.
 It's a fact: acquiring the highest market value and elevating your home above the others in the same price range often comes down to first impressions.
 Here are some inexpensive ways to maximize your home's curb appeal:

 Keep the grass cut and yard clutter to a minimum.
 Apply fresh paint to any wooden fences and your front door.
 Clean windows inside and out.
 Wash or paint your home's exterior.
 Ensure gutters and other exterior fashions are firmly attached.

 Clean or paint walls and ceilings.
 Clean all flooring and fixtures - lights, fans.
 Repair all plumbing leaks.
-Remove excessive wall hangings, furniture and extra personal goods.
+Remove excessive wall hangings, furniture, and extra personal goods.
 Turn on all lights and open the drapes during the daytime.
 Play quiet background music and infuse your home with a comforting scent.
-Vacate the property when and if it's being show to prospective buyers.
+Vacate the property when and if it's being shown to prospective buyers.

 Public transportation Main roads Shopping centers Schools and other educational institutions Outdoor areas - public pools, parks, playgrounds Entertainment.